|CS145 Introductory Information|

 SITN students can access the Unix workstations remotely via dial-in (try 650-325-1010) or telnet.
 If you have access to ar Oracle-8 system including PL/SQL and Pro*C, you may use that.
 We have to be sticky about what system you use not because we love Oracle, but because we are going to be exploring some very specific capabilities of this system, and it will present problems for you and us both, if you do not have all these features.
 We cannot make any exceptions for problems incurred by using your own computing facilities rather than those provided by Stanford.

 Since we are going to be using the Oracle system, you may also wish to purchase one of several Oracle manuals.
 I got myself a copy of:

-Students may also wish to purchase manual for the SQL standard, although this SQL is not quite identical to the version of SQL supported by Oracle.
-Three recommended books are:
+Students may also wish to purchase an SQL2 manual, although SQL2 is not quite identical to the version of SQL supported by Oracle.
+Two recommended books are:

 subscribe cs145-allto majordomo @ lists.stanford.edu.
 The message should come from your preferred mail-reading host.